elastic/terraform-provider-ec/examples/deployment/README.md

 # Deployment Example

-This examples shows how to deploy an Elastic Cloud deployment using Terraform only.
+This example shows how to deploy an Elastic Cloud deployment using Terraform only.
 The created resources are a single-node Elasticsearch cluster with a Kibana and APM instances.

 ## Running the example